xiao278/L-tiling/README.md

-# you have to have react installed
+# you have to have react and node installed
+1) npm install

-1) npm start
+2) npm start